-For the dominant shade tree options, the use of native oaks is a consistent feature throughout the subareas and acts as the backbone tree type along Lincoln Avenue.
-Moving forward, the Mesa Oak may be more appropriate than the Coast Live Oak in these subareas due to their more columnal character that is less likely to conflict with facades at the property line.
+For the dominant shade tree options, the use of native oaks is a consistent feature throughout the zoning districts and acts as the backbone tree type along Lincoln Avenue.
+Moving forward, the Mesa Oak may be more appropriate than the Coast Live Oak in these zoning districts due to their more columnal character that is less likely to conflict with facades at the property line.
 The more open canopy character is also more conducive to selective pruning if needed.